aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

 Have a look at [retrieving an OPTIONS request](index.md#retrieve-meta-data) for more details.

-For each endpoint, you can use an OPTIONS request to get the supported filter and sort keys:
+For each endpoint you can use an OPTIONS request to get the supported filter and sort keys:

 ```bash
 curl -X OPTIONS 'http://localhost:8000/jsonapi/product'
 ```

-It also returns the [prefix](index.md#nested-parameters) you have to use if the value is not `null` and the base URL for media files:
+It also returns the [prefix](index.md#nested-parameters) you have to use, if the value is not `null`, and the base URL for media files:

 ```json
 {